Your mind won’t stop.

 The goal isn’t perfect analysis.
 The goal is faithful obedience with the information you have, trusting God with everything you don’t.

-12 Bible Verses for Overthinking: Categorized by Type of Mental Struggle
+12 Bible Verses for Overthinking: Categorized by Mental Struggle

 If you’re searching for Bible verses for overthinking, you’ve found them.
 Below are 12 scriptures organized by the specific type of overthinking they’re designed to interrupt.
-These aren’t random encouragement verses—each one speaks with surgical precision to a particular pattern of anxious thought.
+Each one speaks with surgical precision to a particular pattern of anxious thought.
+Bookmark this section.

 1. Matthew 6:34